 For a most fundamental understanding of space and time, structure of mater, dynamics, physicists seek into simple kind of interaction at the highest possible energies(hundreds of GeV).
 The particle physicists use these accelerators to create a beam of fundamental particles like an electron, positron, proton, and antiproton.
 These beams with extremely high energy are made it interact with each other or with simple nuclei.
 The highest energy and the largest particle accelerator of this class is Large Hadron Collider(LHC) at CERN.

 - Isotope production and Nuclear Physics applications

-The beam of bare atomic nuclei is used to investigate interaction, structure, and properties of nuclei themselves of condensed matter at very high temperature and densities.
+The beam of bare atomic nuclei is used to investigate interaction, structure, and properties of nuclei themselves of condensed matter at very high temperatures and densities.
 Nuclear physicists and cosmologist used this mechanism to develop models which replicate the origin of the universe.
 Here nuclei are made to collide at very high energy range.
-Largest of this class is Relativistic Heavy Ion Collider (RHIC) at Brookhaven National Laboratory.
+The largest of this class is Relativistic Heavy Ion Collider (RHIC) at Brookhaven National Laboratory.

 - Particle therapy and Low-energy machines

 At low energies, the beam of accelerated particles is used in the treatment of cancers(Radiotherapy).
 Low energy particle accelerators like,

 - Ion implanter used to manufacture Integrated Circuits.